 8. While the primary series vaccinations provide excellent protection against severe disease, we have evidence that there is waning protection against infection over time.
 Previously, the Committee had recommended booster vaccination for all persons aged 30 years and above, and certain higher-risk groups aged 18-29 years.
 Findings from local and international data show that waning protection is also observed in younger persons albeit at a slower pace.

 9. In addition, based on emerging international data regarding the Omicron variant, existing vaccines will still confer protection against the Omicron variant, even though effectiveness will be reduced compared to that against the wildtype SARS-CoV-2.
 Boosters will strengthen the protection against COVID-19 and is expected to reduce the risk of infection and severe illnesses caused by the Omicron variant.
-Indeed, preliminary results from studies show that a booster vaccination improves the efficacy of neutralising antibodies against the Omicron variant of concern
+Indeed, preliminary results from studies show that a booster vaccination improves the efficacy of neutralising antibodies against the Omicron variant of concern1.

 10. Hence the EC19V assesses that booster vaccination is beneficial for protection against COVID-19 even in persons aged 18-29 years.
 The EC19V recommends that all persons aged 18 years and above, and who are fully vaccinated with their primary series vaccination, receive a booster dose of the mRNA vaccines offered under the National Vaccination Programme (50 micrograms for the Moderna vaccine and 30 micrograms for the Pfizer-BioNTech/Comirnaty vaccine).